IssacDowling/1gpupassvm/README.md

 ## Prerequisites
 * I own an AMD GPU, and so NVIDIA users will need to look elsewhere
 * I am not an expert, if this causes you issues or is in some way unideal, that's your responsibility to deal with
-* Ensure above 4g decoding and resizeable bar are disabled in the bios.
-Right now, they cause VM issues.
+* Ensure above 4g decoding is disabled in the bios.
+Right now, it causes VM issues.
 * Enable your respective virtualisation technology, for AMD, that's CSM in the bios.
 * Be on Fedora.
 This branch is for Fedora.
 [Click here for Arch.](https://github.com/IssacDowling/1gpupassvm/tree/arch)
 * Whenever I say "run", copy whatever's in that box into the terminal, and press enter.